Skip to content

 And the Minnesota Constitution can provide greater protections that the federal Constitution:

-A22-0425, that the odor of marijuana alone did not create a fair probability that an automobile search would lead to the discovery contraband or evidence of a crime, and therefore the evidence obtained in the search must be suppressed.
+The Minnesota Supreme Court held on September 13, 2023, in State v.
+Torgerson, A22-0425, that the odor of marijuana alone did not create a fair probability that an automobile search would lead to the discovery contraband or evidence of a crime, and therefore the evidence obtained in the search must be suppressed.

 The court notes that the odor of alcohol alone does not give police probable cause to search a car for an open container of alcohol.
 Therefore, the odor of marijuana alone does not give police probable cause to search a car for an open container of cannabis in a motor vehicle.

 Attorney Thomas C. Gallagher is a Minnesota criminal defense attorney who regularly represents clients accused of cannabis crimes.
 He also serves on the Board of Minnesota NORML, working to fully legalize marijuana.
-He frequently litigates and discusses the changing issue of whther odor of marijuana is still probable cause to suspect a crime.

-Thomas C. Gallagher, Minnesota Criminal Defense Lawyer
+Thomas Gallagher, Criminal Defense Lawyer